LW2904/fastify/docs/Server.md

 fastify.listen(3000)
 ```

-Internally Fastify uses the API of Node core http server, so if you are using a custom server you must be sure to have the same API exposed.
+Internally Fastify uses the API of the Node core http server, so if you are using a custom server you must be sure to have the same API exposed.
 If not, you can enhance the server instance inside the `serverFactory` function before the `return` statement.<br/>
 *Note that we have also added `modifyCoreObjects: false` because in some serverless environments such as Google Cloud Functions, some Node.js core properties are not writable.*

 <a name="factory-case-sensitive"></a>
 ### `caseSensitive`

-By default, value equal to `true`, routes are registered as case sensitive.
+By default, routes are registered to be case sensitive (ergo `true`).
 That is, `/foo` is not equivalent to `/Foo`.
 When set to `false`, routes are registered in a fashion such that `/foo` is equivalent to `/Foo` which is equivalent to `/FOO`.

 By setting `caseSensitive` to `false`, all paths will be matched as lowercase, but the route parameters or wildcards will maintain their original letter casing.